 This is just my name for all the information about and links to the practices of holistic political economy that are happening all over, right now.
-Like Part 2 Assess – Examples of what good looks like – but bigger, better and as near comprehensive as its possible to get.
-All the information that can be captured online – data and people loosely coupled by their experiences of just doing it.
+Like Part 2 Assess – Examples of what good looks like – In concept it is bigger, better and as near comprehensive as its possible to get - but there are important caveats (Note: hope-wiki July 2020).
+The concept is still to get all the information that can be captured online – data and people loosely coupled by their experiences of just doing it.

 Ok so why build it?

 People need to know that there is an alternative and that it works so that they can be inspired by it and try things for themselves.
 Putting all this experience in one place means that it becomes part of the shared knowledge base that the human activity system draws from.
 One that will enable knowledge of the alternative to spread and gain support; it will encourage and inspire those who are starting out on all sorts of joint ventures, co-operatives and social enterprises.

 It will be one of the foundations for a new counter culture that supports collaboration and contributions from everyone, that gives a sense of solidarity and confidence to all its practitioners (so that, coming back to Friedman, these are the ideas lying around and remembering Buckminster Fuller, we are building an alternative source of power not attacking an existing one.(Friedman, Preface) and (Fuller quotes)